Combinatorial categorical equivalences of Dold-Kan type: The case

-\end{theorem} \begin{proof} By Proposition~\ref{invTheta}, the functor \eqref{hatX} becomes the comparison from $[\CI,\CX]$ into the category of $G$-coalgebras.
-So the Theorem is now equivalent to comonadicity of the functor $\mathrm{Lan}_J \dd [\CI,\CX]\ra [\CM,\CX]$.
-Since the unit of the adjunction $\mathrm{Lan}_J \dashv [J,1]$ is a pointwise coretraction $FA \lra FA\oplus \bigoplus_{U< A}{FU}$, and hence a strong monomorphism, the functor $\mathrm{Lan}_J$ is conservative.
-So it remains to prove that $\mathrm{Lan}_J$ preserves certain equalizers.
+\proof Since the unit of the adjunction $\Lan_J\dashv [J,1]$ is a pointwise coretraction $FA\to FA\oplus \bigoplus_{U<A} FU$, and hence a strong monomorphism, the left adjoint $\Lan_J$ is conservative, so it will be comonadic provided that it preserves certain equalizers.
 In fact, it preserves all finite limits.
 Since limits in $[\CM,\CX]$ are formed pointwise, it suffices to see that each

 preserves finite limits where $\mathrm{ev}_A \dd [\CM,\CX]\ra \CX$ is evaluation at $A\in \CM$.
 By Lemma~\ref{leftKan},